 This move comes after 11 seasons overseeing the Hokies’ offense.
 Stinespring was promoted to offensive coordinator in December 2001 and began those duties during the Hokies’ Gator Bowl game against Florida State on New Year’s Day.
 He also coached the tight ends and offensive tackles along the line.

 The 2013 season marks Stinespring’s 21st year as a full-time coach on Frank Beamer’s staff at Tech.
 In 2006, he returned to coaching the tight ends after eight seasons as the offensive line coach.

 During his time as the offensive line coach, one of Stinespring’s star pupils, center Jake Grove, won the 2003 Rimington Trophy and became the university’s third unanimous All-American.
 He was the first center taken in the 2004 NFL Draft.

-Last year, junior tailback David Wilson broke the school’s single-season rushing record en route to ACC Player of the Year honors and becoming an NFL first-round draft pick, while sophomore quarterback Logan Thomas set a new school record for total offense in a season.
+In 2011, junior tailback David Wilson broke the school’s single-season rushing record en route to ACC Player of the Year honors and becoming an NFL first-round draft pick, while sophomore quarterback Logan Thomas set a new school record for total offense in a season.
 His offense also featured the top two receivers in school history and Jacobs Blocking Trophy recipient Blake DeChristopher at tackle.

 In 2010, Stinespring’s offense flourished and was led by ACC Player of the Year Tyrod Taylor who quarterbacked the Hokies to an ACC title.
 In 2009, freshman Ryan Williams led a rushing offense that ranked 14th in the country; and, in 2007, Stinespring had four players from his offense taken in the NFL Draft, including offensive tackle Duane Brown in the first round.
 In 2005, three of his linemen were named to the All-ACC team with two of them earning first-team honors.